BepInEx/Il2CppInterop/Documentation/Design/SimpleClasses.md

 }
 ```

-### Option 2: Inject a nested class to use as a type parameter
+### Alternative: Inject a nested class to use as a type parameter

 ```cs
 public static class StaticClass